NomicFoundation/hardhat/docs/getting-started/README.md

 ### Deploying your contracts

 Next, to deploy the contract we will use a Buidler script.
-Create a file `deploy.js` in `scripts/` with the following code:
+Inside `scripts/` you will find `sample-script.js` with the following code:

 <<< @/../packages/buidler-core/sample-project/scripts/sample-script.js

-And run it with `npx buidler run scripts/deploy.js`:
+Run it with `npx buidler run scripts/sample-script.js`:

 ```
 $ npx buidler run scripts/deploy.js
 All contracts have already been compiled, skipping compilation.